FIRMMsoftware/firmm_docs/docs/FAQ.md

 ## Where has FIRMM been tested?

 As of the creation date of this document, FIRMM has been tested on the following systems/scanners:

 - Intel Xeon E5-2640v3 (16GB RAM, HDD) with Siemens Prisma scanner
 - Dell Optiplex with i5 processor (4GB RAM, HDD) with Siemens Skyra scanner
 - Core i7-4790K (16GB RAM, SSD) with Siemens Prisma scanner

-## Why does FIRMM occasionally start processing a previous session when I start it?

-When FIRMM is launched, it looks for the latest directory in the DICOM streaming directory to process.
-If FIRMM is launched within 10 minutes of the conclusion of a **previous** scanning session for which DICOMs were sent to FIRMM, and no DICOMs from the **current** session have been sent yet, it will see the **previous** session as "new" and start processing it.
-To remedy this, close FIRMM and re-launch it **after** some DICOMs have been sent for your current session.
-These can be any DICOMs, e.g. localizer, AAscout, T1, etc. FIRMM will see the new folder and wait for types of scans it can process (EPI, BOLD, etc.).